LearnFintech

 3. Enterprise Relationships

-Major customers: - Klarna, Coinbase, Sony - Reference customers - Switching costs - Growing portfolio
+Major customers: - Klarna, Coinbase, Sony - Reference customers - High switching costs - Growing portfolio

 4. Global Infrastructure

-150+ countries supported through acquiring licenses and local payment methods, providing a software-defined global payment network.
+Coverage across many countries through acquiring licenses and local payment methods, providing a software-defined global payment network.

 5. Treasury & FX Engine